julianlin/user_account_app/README.md

 - Admins can see all pending invitations with corresponding invitation links

 ## User
+Register
+- users can go to their invitation link to register their accounts

 Users would have access to whatever product this app is for.
 However since this is just a sample app, I have not implemented any of those features.
 Users can still log in, change account info, etc as Admins can.

 # Design